All Products

 image

 • RPC is a library that is used for interprocess communication (IPC).
-RPC allows C++ programs to execute functions or methods that reside on a remote machine as if the functions or methods were local.
+RPC allows C++ programs to execute functions or methods on a remote machine as if the functions or methods were local.
 RPC abstracts away from details, such as network transmission, serialization, deserialization, and routes, and allows developers to focus on the business logic of their applications.

 • HTTP is an application-layer protocol for distributed, collaborative, hypermedia information systems. coro_http is a high-performance and easy-to-use HTTP library implemented by using C++20 coroutines.
 It includes an HTTP server and an HTTP client to help users quickly develop HTTP applications.